eriakul/Complexity_Science_Project_1/reports/draft_report.md

 ## Abstract
 Mathematical graphs, consisting of nodes that represent individuals and edges that represent interactions, are a common tool for simulating disease spread through a population.
 The graph structure is usually created using a stochastic algorithm.
-In this paper, we replicate an [experiment](https://www.pnas.org/content/pnas/107/51/22020.full.pdf) that uses real-world interaction data instead of an artificial graph, and expand on it by introducing vaccinations to the model to see how different frequencies of vaccination affect the probability of an epidemic.
+In this paper, we replicate Salathé et al. (2010), which uses real-world interaction data instead of an artificial graph, and expand on it by introducing vaccinations to the model to see how different frequencies of vaccination affect the probability of an epidemic.

 ## Purpose
-The 2018 flu season was categorized as a high severity season by the [United States Center for Disease Control and Prevention](https://www.cdc.gov/flu/about/season/flu-season-2017-2018.htm) and recorded the highest number of pediatric deaths in a regular flu season.
+The 2018 flu season was categorized as a high severity season by the United States Center for Disease Control and Prevention (Center for Disease Control, 2019) and recorded the highest number of pediatric deaths in a regular flu season.
 About 80% of these deaths were non-vaccinated children.

 Vaccines are a good precaution but not perfect.
 The effectiveness of the 2018 flu vaccine was an estimated 40%.
 According to the CDC, this means "the flu vaccine reduced a person’s overall risk of having to seek medical care at a doctor’s office for flu illness by 40%."